prakashgowinji/AskPermission/README.md

 # AskPermission

 ### What is AskPermission?
-it is a handy Android library that simplifies the process of getting run time permissions for Adnroid6.0 and above The app module shows how to use it in Activity
+it is a handy Android library that simplifies the process of getting run time permissions for Adnroid6.0 and above.
+The app module shows how to use it in Activity

 #### Steps to use: